 13.1.4.1.
 Avoidant personality disorder.
-Individuals with avoidant personality disorder display a pervasive pattern of social anxiety due to feelings of inadequacy and increased sensitivity to negative evaluations (APA, 2013).
-The fear of being rejected drives their reluctance to engage in social situations, so that they may prevent others from evaluating them negatively.
+Individuals with avoidant personality disorder display a pervasive pattern of social inhibition due to feelings of inadequacy and increased sensitivity to negative evaluations (APA, 2022).
+The fear of being rejected drives their reluctance to engage in social situations so that they may prevent others from evaluating them negatively.
 This fear extends so far that it prevents individuals from maintaining employment due to their intense fear of negative evaluation or rejection.

 Socially, they have very few if any friends, despite their desire to establish social relationships.
 They actively avoid social situations in which they can develop new friendships out of the fear of being disliked or ridiculed.
 Similarly, they are cautious of new activities or relationships as they often exaggerate the potential negative consequences and embarrassment that may occur; this is likely a result of their ongoing preoccupation with being criticized or rejected by others.
+Within intimate relationships, their fear of being shamed or ridiculed leads to restraint, and they view themselves as socially inept (APA, 2022).